drewswu/BadassCMS/articles/cms_almost_online.markdown

 Date: Sun Apr 29 2013 05:41:35 GMT-0700 (PST)
 Node: v0.10.3

+This blog is my first foray into using Node.js.
+It's being hosted on an Amazon Free Tier instance, and it uses the wheat module, and git for maintaining the markdown files.
+Overall I look forward to becoming more familiar scripting with it.

 ## Cms blog project almost online

 This blog is my first foray into using Node.js.
 It's being hosted on an Amazon Free Tier instance, and it uses the wheat module, and git for maintaining the markdown files.
 Overall I look forward to becoming more familiar scripting with it.